danielsotopino/prompt_optimizer/README.md

 ### 🎯 **Tips for Better Results**
 - **Quality Data**: Results depend on the quality of input data
 - **Configuration**: Adjust parameters according to your specific needs
-- **API Key**: Make sure you have sufficient credits in your OpenAI account
+- **API Key**: Make sure you have sufficient credits in your OpenRouter account
 - **First Tests**: Use `test_optimization.py` to validate your configuration

 ## 🚨 Common Troubleshooting